Xu Zheng (actor)

-Xu found fame with the wacky TV series Sunny Piggy (2000), co-starring his future wife Tao Hong.
+Xu found fame with the TV series Sunny Piggy (2000), co-starring his future wife Tao Hong.
 He gained further recognition after other comedy TV dramas Li Wei the Magistrate (2001) and Love Through Different Times (2002), as well as comedy films Call for Love (2007) and Lost on Journey (2010).
 Xu has acted in most of Ning Hao's films including No Man's Land (2013) and Breakup Buddies (2014).

 Xu ranked 38th on Forbes China Celebrity 100 list in 2013, 68th in 2015, 92nd in 2017, 4th in 2019, and 2nd in 2020.

 Biography

 Growing up in Shanghai, Xu Zheng performed regularly in Children's Palace theatres.
 After graduating from Shanghai Theatre Academy in 1994, Xu portrayed mostly minor roles on television and film for years.
-His big break came in 2000 with the silly romance TV series Sunny Piggy, in which he portrayed the dimwitted protagonist Zhu Bajie.
+His big break came in 2000 with the romance TV series Sunny Piggy, in which he portrayed the dimwitted protagonist Zhu Bajie.
 Sunny Piggy received high ratings nationally, paving way for other popular TV dramas such as Li Wei the Magistrate (2001) and Love Through Different Times (2002).
 Since appearing in Ning Hao's Crazy Stone (2006), Xu also began to turn more and more to comedy films, starring in Call for Love (2007) and One Night in Supermarket (2009).
 He also worked with Ning Hao again in Crazy Racer (2009) and No Man's Land (2013).

 Xu had wanted to try his hands in filmmaking since acting was, in his words, "too passive".
 After the success of the comedy road film Lost on Journey (2010), Xu invited his co-star Wang Baoqiang to join his directorial debut Lost in Thailand, a film with the same premise.
 However, as a first-time director, Xu had a difficult time selling his story, meeting with 3 different production companies before convincing Beijing Enlight Pictures to invest US$4 million.
 Huang Bo, Xu's good friend and frequent co-star in Ning's films, also joined the project.
 Released in December 2012, Lost in Thailand raked in over US$200 million from about 40 million people to become the highest-grossing domestic film in China's history.
 Shot mainly in Thailand, the film greatly boosted tourism to the country, and Xu even received a private meeting with the Thai prime minister Yingluck Shinawatra in 2013.